KorelU/Practicing-GitHub-Pages/index.md

 ---

 # DENT NOS
-Dent is an open source network operating system (NOS) designed for the world of decentralized enterprises.
+DENT is an open source network operating system (NOS) designed for the world of decentralized enterprises.
+DENT uses the familiar linux commands for configuring networks to abstract the user experience.
+With DENT you can configure switches from different vendors without having to learn the commands associated with each.

 With the first release Arthur.
 Dent uses the  Linux 5.6